Professor Harry De Koning

 - 2008 - 2009: Cyprus Research Promotion Foundation - Panel member for 'Strategic Infrastructure Projects'

-- 2008 - ongoing: European Science Foundation - Member, International Evaluation Committee of the Cyprus Research Promotion Foundation (Grant Review panel)
+- 2008 - present: European Science Foundation - Member, International Evaluation Committee of the Cyprus Research Promotion Foundation (Grant Review panel)

-- 2007 - ongoing: World Organisation for Animal Health - Member, OiE ad hoc group on Non-Tsetse Transmitted Animal Trypanosomoses (NTTAT)
+- 2007 - present: World Organisation for Animal Health - Member, OiE ad hoc group on Non-Tsetse Transmitted Animal Trypanosomoses (NTTAT)

 - 2005 - 2008: Pharmalinks - Member of Management Committee

-- 2004 - ongoing: CURE IT - Co-chair of the CURE IT collaborative consortium on anti-trypanosomal chemotherapy with the University of Strathclyde as part of the Synergy initiative
+- 2004 - present: CURE IT - Co-chair of the CURE IT collaborative consortium on anti-trypanosomal chemotherapy with the University of Strathclyde as part of the Synergy initiative

-- 2003 - ongoing: Medecins-sans-Frontier - Member of Neglected Diseases Group Advisory Board to the Drugs for Neglected Diseases Initiative
+- 2003 - present: Medecins-sans-Frontier - Member of Neglected Diseases Group Advisory Board to the Drugs for Neglected Diseases Initiative

 Invited International Presentations